 Richgro puts the power into its green thumb

-Major Australian garden products supplier, Richgro is harnessing ground-breaking waste-to-energy technology to meet all its power needs by recycling organic waste.
+Major Australian garden products supplier, Richgro, is harnessing ground-breaking waste-to-energy technology to meet all its power needs by recycling organic waste.

 Richgro has been servicing Australian gardeners since 1916 and is one of the top five garden products suppliers in Australia.

-Its anaerobic digestion plant, with a capacity of up to 2 megawatts produces enough power for Richgro's operations at Jandakot in Western Australia.
+Its anaerobic digestion plant, with a capacity of up to 2MW, produces enough power for Richgro's operations at Jandakot in Western Australia.
 Surplus energy is sold through the Western Power grid.